A few frequently asked turkey questions

 We only produce a limited number of turkeys each year and it is first come first served.
-Orders are taken from 1st October and we usually sell out beginning of December so we would recommend getting your order in ASAP.
-We can usually accomodate a slight size change if needed.
+Orders are taken from 1st October, and we usually sell out beginning of December so we would recommend getting your order in ASAP.
+We can usually accommodate a slight size change if needed.

 What size do I need?